oracle/graal/docs/reference-manual/native-image/NMT.md

 ## Limitations

-In OpenJDK, NMT has two modes: summary and detailed.
-Currently in Native Image, only NMT summary mode is supported.
-Detailed mode, which enables callsite tracking, is not available.
+On HotSpot, NMT has two modes: summary and detailed.
+In Native Image, only NMT summary mode is currently supported.
+The detailed mode, which enables callsite tracking, is not available.
 Capturing baselines are also not yet possible.
-If you are interested in support for these additional features, please make a request on the GraalVM Github project.
+If you are interested in support for these additional features, file a request to the [GraalVM project on GitHub](https://github.com/oracle/graal).

 Only malloc tracking is available in GraalVM for JDK 23.
 Virtual memory tracking is available in early access releases.